 We see the most decentralized companies turning their focus to engagement drivers rather than engagement scores.
 Instead of the singular, sacred metric it once was, an engagement score can now function as merely a mile marker along the engagement journey.
 Organizations on the progressive end of the spectrum focus on providing good inputs–robust manager conversations, OKR tracking, and peer-to-peer recognition, for example–and put less stock in the numeric output of a score.

-Questions to Ask Your Organization
+Engagement Questions to Ask Your Organization

 How would our entire company describe its employee engagement strategy?
 How are we sowing engagement into our organizational culture?
 How can we use our culture to attract and retain employees in 2018?